oguyon/PIAACMCdesign/README.md

 - gsl, for math functions and tools
 - fitsio, for reading and writing FITS image files

+If you use NVIDIA GPUs, install cuda and magma libraries, and add "--enable-cuda and --enable-magma" options to the configure command.

 ## Source Code Architecture
 Written in C.
 The main is a command line interface (CLI).
 Source code is in CLIcore.c and CLIcore.h.